alexseong/Capstone_Project_CanYouKickIt/README.md

 # Future Work

-1. A proportion of campaign descriptions were displayed in images and therefore not included in the TF-IDF analysis.
+1. A portion of campaign descriptions were displayed in images and therefore not included in the TF-IDF analysis.
 Going forward I would use optical character recognition tools to detect text within the images.
 2. Sentiment analysis of user comments
-3. This would require more effort, but it would be interesting to see how successful campaigns fare post funding.
-Is there more demand for the product or does Kickstarter fully reflect and exhaust the true demand for the product.
+3. This would require more effort, but it would be interesting to see how successful campaigns fare post-funding.
+Is there more demand for the product or has Kickstarter fully reflected and exhausted the true demand for the product?